jikan-me/jikan/readme.md

 1. `composer require jikan-me/jikan`
 2. [Documentation](http://docs.jikan.moe)

+:exclamation: If you are using `dev-master` and are not ready for v2 yet, require version `~1.0` until you are.

 ## Jikan REST API
 There's a REST service available, as well as a few wrappers built around it.